natewong1313/natewong1313/README.md

 ## Hi there 👋 I'm Nate
 I am an 18 year old college student living in Virginia.
-A full-stack developer who loves to create software for others to enjoy.
-I love to develop innovative solutions to solve problems.
+I am a full-stack developer who loves to create software for others to enjoy & develop innovative solutions to solve problems.

- - 💻 I’m currently unemployed
+ - 💻 &nbsp;&nbsp;I’m currently unemployed
- - 📥 Want to get in touch?
+ - 📥 &nbsp;&nbsp;Want to get in touch?
 Email me at nate@nateskicksllc.com

 ## Languages